Skip to content

 TanStack Start

-Use this pre-built prompt to get started faster
+Use the pre-built prompt to get started faster

-Add Appwrite auth to a TanStack Start app with a working login/register/logout page
+Add Appwrite Auth to a TanStack Start app

 Do exactly these steps in order.
 Confirm each step succeeds before continuing.
 If any command fails, show the error and fix it automatically.